Nk'Mip Desert Cultural Centre: Facilities

 The Centre was designed by Hotson Bakker Boniface Haden architects + urbanists (now DIALOG), and completed in 2006.
 The construction cost was $6.6 million for the 39,000 m2 (interior and exterior spaces) facility.
 The design is both an homage to the traditional winter dwellings of the Okanagan peoples and a literal integration into the natural landscape with a contemporary architectural design.
-The building is constructed partially underground with the desert landscape extending over the building’s planted (green) roof and the front of the building is constructed of a rammed earth facade.
+The building is constructed partially underground with the desert landscape extending over the building's planted (green) roof and the front of the building is constructed of a rammed earth facade.
 This rammed earth wall is constructed of local soils, concrete, and colour additives.
 At 80 m long, 5.5 m high, and 0.6 m thick, it is (as of 2014) the largest in North America.
 Its thickness and mass provide an insulating value of R-33 that help to provide a more stable indoor temperature than the large temperature swings of the surrounding desert climate.
 One architectural jurist described it: "the chameleon-like wall defines an ambiguous threshold between landscape and building."

 Blue stain pine boards are used throughout the interior of the project.
-This wood, Lodgepole pine damaged by the Mountain pine beetle and blue stain fungus was harvested from local forests devastated by these invasive species.
+This wood, Lodgepole pine damaged by the Mountain pine beetle and blue stain fungus was harvested from local forests devastated by these species.
 The use of this material serves as a demonstration project of how this product, which is typically considered unsuitable for a finish material, can be utilized.